Konamiman/Nextor/docs/Nextor 3.0 Programmers Reference.md

 +4..+7: Starting sector
 ```

-An .IDRVR error will be returned if the specified driver does not exist or is not a device-based driver.
-An .IDEVN error will be returned if the device with the specified device and logical unit numbers does not exists in the driver.
+An .IDRVR error will be returned if the specified driver does not exist or is not a Nextor driver.
+An .IDEVN error will be returned if the specified device does not exist in the driver.
 In these cases, the previous drive mapping will not be modified.

-A .RAMDX error will be returned if the drive specified is H: and a RAM disk exists.
+A .RAMDX error (0BCh, "RAM disk (drive H:) already exists") will be returned if the drive specified is H: and a RAM disk exists.

 The "starting sector" parameter is the device absolute sector number that will be used as the sector zero for the drive.
 Usually this will be the starting sector of a device partition, obtained via a call to the _GPART function.
 Note however that no checking is done for the presence of an actual (and recognized by Nextor) filesystem starting in the specified sector; if no valid filesystem is found, the _MAPDRV function will succeed, but the next access to the drive will return a "Not a DOS disk" error.

 Also, it is possible to map a drive to a removable device which has no media inserted.
 In this case, the _MAPDRV function will succeed, but the next access to the drive will return a "Disk offline" error.

-It is not possible to map two drives to the same combination of driver, device, logical unit, and start sector; this is to prevent data corruption resulting from dealing with unsynchronized sector buffers.
+It is not possible to map two drives to the same combination of driver, device and start sector; this is to prevent data corruption resulting from dealing with unsynchronized sector buffers.
 An .IDEVN error will be returned in this case.
 In order to change the drive letter for a given mapping, the old drive letter must be first unmapped.

-Also, note that it is not possible to explicitly map a drive to a MSX-DOS driver or a drive-based driver.
+Also, note that it is not possible to explicitly map a drive to an MSX-DOS driver.

 Before changing the mapping state of a drive, any open file handles relative to that drive will be closed by this function.
 This is equivalent to invoking the CLOSE function call for each of these file handles, so disk errors may arise if there are dirty buffers for that drive and there are errors when flushing them to the device.

 When invoked in MSX-DOS 1 mode, the following restrictions apply to this function:

-* The specified drive must have been mapped to a device-base driver at boot time.
-It is not possible to change the mapping of a drive that was unmapped or mapped to a MSX-DOS driver or a Nextor drive-based driver at boot time.
+* The specified drive must have been mapped to a Nextor driver at boot time.
+It is not possible to change the mapping of a drive that was unmapped or mapped to an MSX-DOS driver at boot time.

 * The new mapping information may specify a different partition and/or device, but the driver slot must be the same that was assigned to the drive at boot time.
 This is not an issue if there is only one Nextor kernel in the system.

 These restrictions are imposed by the Nextor architecture.

 If B=3 at input, the file whose name or FIB is passed in HL will be mounted in the drive; file mounting is available since Nextor 2.1.0, and since Nextor 2.1.1 a file needs to be stored across consecutive sectors in its host filesystem to be mountable.
 A .BFSZ error will be returned if the file is too small (less than 512 bytes) or too big (more than 32 MBytes).
 A .ICLUS error will be returned if the file is not stored across consecutive sectors.